 French Language Course Mandatory - 4 credits Students take a language course during orientation to determine their level.
-SLC Seminar Mandatory - 4 credits Students must choose at least one SLC seminar in the humanities or social sciences.
-Courses are offered in art history, film studies, literature, and sociology.
+Sarah Lawrence Seminar Mandatory - 4 credits Students must choose at least one Sarah Lawrence seminar in the humanities or social sciences.
 Two electives: any combination of Sarah Lawrence seminars, and/or courses at partner institutions: students may choose two 4-credit courses or, (pending prior approval), an 8-credit intensive program.